White Horse (Kiowa leader)

-White Horse (Kiowa: Tsen-tainte, unknown c.
+Tsêñt’àiñ:dè or White Horse (unknown c.
 1840/1845–1892) was a chief of the Kiowa.
 White Horse attended the council between southern plains tribes and the United States at Medicine Lodge in southern Kansas which resulted in the Medicine Lodge Treaty.
 Despite his attendance at the treaty signing he conducted frequent raids upon other tribes and white settlers.
-Follower of such elders as Guipago, Satanta and old Satank, he was often associated with Big Tree (or Ado-ete), this one too a young war leader in the Kiowa nation.
+Follower of such elders as Guipago, Satanta and old Satank, he was often associated with Big Tree (or Á:dàuiétd̶è).

 In 1867 White Horse joined a war party of Comanches and Kiowas on a revenge raid against the Navajos, who were then living in exile on the reservation near Fort Sumner, New Mexico.

 On June 12, 1870, White Horse led a raiding party on an attack on Fort Sill in Indian Territory and stole seventy-three mules.
 On June 22 in an attack on a cattle drive on the Chisolm Trail, White Horse killed and scalped two men, prior to the arrival of a cavalry detachment which drove them off.

 On July 9, 1870, the Kiowa Indians made a raid into Montague County, Texas.
 They scattered a herd of cattle, killed two yoke of oxen, stole nine horses, one mule, a large amount of provisions, one tent, one wagon-cover, etc., all of which property was at the time owned by and in the possession of Colonel Samuel Newitt Wood.

-In a raid on August 7, 1870 in Montague County, they killed German immigrant farmer, Gottlieb Koozer, and took his wife and five children captive along with fourteen-year-old Martin Kilgore; the family was ransomed for $100 each at Fort Sill.
+In a raid on August 7, 1870, in Montague County, they killed German immigrant farmer, Gottlieb Koozier, and took his wife and five children captive along with fourteen-year-old Martin Kilgore; the family was ransomed for $100 each at Fort Sill.
 Quaker Indian agent Lawrie Tatum bargained upon behalf of the hostages, not paying until they were all returned.
-White Horse took part in many raids, including the Warren Wagon Train Raid, on May 11, 1871 on Salt Creek Prairie in Texas, along with Satank, Satanta, Zepko-ete, Mamanti, Big Tree (and, perhaps, Guipago himself), but he wasn't arrested nor involved in the trial in Jacksboro.
+White Horse took part in many raids, including the Warren Wagon Train Raid, on May 11, 1871, on Salt Creek Prairie in Texas, along with Satank, Satanta, Big Bow, Mamanti, Big Tree (and, perhaps, Guipago himself), but he wasn't arrested nor involved in the trial in Jacksboro.